 - If both people confess to a crime, they will each go to prison for four years.

 - If one confesses and the other does not confess, the person who confessed will be released, and the person who did not confess must go to prison for ten years.

 - If none of them confess, they will each go to prison for a year.

 It is important to note that neither is aware of the other's decision.

-We can consider this as a game using game theory .
+We can consider this as a game using game theory.
 In this game, each player chooses without knowing the other player, and the order does not matter.
-So it's a simultaneous game.
+So it's a simultaneous gaming.

-Another example for simultaneous games is the game of wives' war, in which a couple wants to go to the theater or cinema, and in this game it is important for them to be together and they have to decide at the same time.
+Another example of simultaneous games is the game of wives' war, in which a couple wants to go to the theater or cinema, and in this game, it is important for them to be together, and they have to decide at the same time.

 Nash equilibrium is a state in which the player does not make a profit by which no other strategy gives him such a profit, so he chooses it.

-In the case of prisoners' conflict, Nash's equilibrium is that both men confess, and therefore 4 years in prison is chosen for each.
+In the case of prisoners' conflict, Nash's equilibrium is that both men confess, and therefore four years in prison is chosen for each.